 The District operates five elementary schools, one intermediate school, one middle school, an alternative school, a technology center, and a comprehensive high school.
+The 90 day enrollment figure for each of the District's schools over the last two years is shown in Table 12.
 The District presently owns two land sites for possible future school construction.
 One of the sites, which is approximately 96 acres, is located across the road from the Hickory Grove/Sharon Elementary School on Highway 211.
 The other site, which is approximately 130 acres, is located between Highway 5 and Highway 161 off of Moonlight Road in York.
 There are also a number of small private and church pre-school and day care schools in the York area.